Mahakal temple: Location

-Mahakal Temple is located behind the Chowrasta and encircled by the Mall Road on the ridge of Darjeeling town.
+Mahakal temple is located behind the Chowrasta and encircled by the Mall Road on the ridge of Darjeeling town.
 The approach is an uphill narrow road about 100 yards from the Mall and is accessible by foot only.

 A Buddhist monk next to the entrance to the Mahakal temple complex.
 Nandi the sacred bull (Shiva's vehicle on the bottom right).
 Colorful prayer flags behind the monk.

 Geographic significance

-The Observatory Hill itself is rich in flora and fauna unique to the Himalayan range of mountains and the full range of third highest peak in the world mount Kanchenjunga can be witnessed from atop the temple complex.
+The Observatory Hill is rich in flora and fauna unique to the Himalayan mountain range.
+The world's third-highest peak, mount Kanchenjunga, can also be seen in full from atop the temple complex.